Madrid’s fifth tower will house IE University’s new campus

 “IE University is an international, humanistic, disruptive and sustainable institution” says Santiago Íñiguez de Onzoño, President of IE University.
 “The Campus IE buildings will enable us to implement education models that make for an integrated learning experience.
 We will develop new spaces for education with layouts that foster interaction, innovative methodologies, and communication both inside and outside the classroom.
 There will be a level of integration of physical and virtual spaces that will permit us to strengthen our top-tier position worldwide in blended education programs.
 IE has played a key role in the socio-economic development of the Maria de Molina area in the financial heart of Madrid.
 Now we are set to play a similar role in the expansion of an area in the north of Madrid as we continue to grow.”

 Over 3,000 students study at IE each year in undergraduate, graduate, doctoral and executive education programs.
-IE is an international, humanistic, disruptive and sustainable center of learning that shapes leaders who promote innovation and change in organizations.
+IE is an international, disruptive and sustainable center of learning with a focus on humanities that shapes leaders who promote innovation and change in organizations.
 It has a faculty comprised of over 500 professors who currently teach students from 110 countries.
 Recognized as one of the world’s top educational institutions, IE has campuses in Madrid and Segovia, and delegations in 28 countries across 5 continents.
 IE develops online and onsite learning methodologies which benefit its community network, comprised of more than 50,000 graduates who hold management positions in 165 countries.